RCmags/rcmags.github.io/collections/blog/Computers/_posts/2025-04-04-egpu-for-thinkpad-t540p.md

 title: Connecting an external graphics card (eGPU) to a Thinkpad T540p
 ---

 In an effort to enhance the performance of my **ThinkPad T540p**, I considered adding an external graphics card via the ExpressCard slot.
-These older ThinkPads, released in 2013, were equipped with a unique slot that connected directly to the PCIe lanes on the motherboard, bypassing the use of more modern Thunderbolt connections.
+These older ThinkPads, released in 2013, were equipped with the deprecated [ExpressCard](https://en.wikipedia.org/wiki/ExpressCard) slot that connected to the PCIe lanes on the motherboard.

-Unlike contemporary computers, these older ThinkPads utilize the deprecated ExpressCard instead of Thunderbolt for connecting external devices.
 As the name suggests, these are large, rectangular cards that slide into the laptop.
-By using an appropriate adapter, they can be used to connect PCIe devices to the computer.
+Therefore, by using an appropriate adapter they can be used to connect PCIe devices to the laptop.

 ## Express card adapter
 Fortunately, this modification is common for this generation of ThinkPads and inexpensive adapters are readily available.
 The most popular choice among users is the **EXP GDC Beast adapter**.
 This small, rectangular device features a PCIe x16 connection and an HDMI cable that connects to a male ExpressCard connector.